One can find various water filtration systems out there in the market. But not all of these filters remove total dissolved solids or TDS.

 Is reverse osmosis water healthy to drink?

 No, the consumption of reverse osmosis water is not healthy.
-The low mineral content of this water can be harmful to an individual in the long run.
+The low mineral content of this water can harm an individual in the long run.